bfarnam/infineon/README.md

 The original library can be referenced at the GitHub repository [Smart High-Side Switch Arduino Library](https://github.com/Infineon/arduino-high-side-switch)

-Additional, de-preciated libraries, which were used to create this library can be referenced here:
+Additional, depreciated libraries, which were used to create this library can be referenced here:

 [Smart High-Side Switch](https://github.com/Infineon/high-side-switch)